DDCNN: A Promising Tool for Simulation-To-Reality UAV Fault Diagnosis: Related works

 \subsection{Data-driven UAV fault diagnosis}

 Data-driven UAV fault diagnosis approaches train DNNs as classifiers to learn fault diagnosis skill from the manually-labelled flying data.
-The flying data usually contains the state information, such as roll, pitch yaw, angular velocities and accelerations, and the rotational speeds of propellers.
-A new DDN model named deep residual shrinkage network was presented for UAV fault diagnosis \cite{yang2021intelligent}.
+The flying data usually contains the state information, such as roll, pitch, yaw, angular velocities and accelerations, and the rotational speeds of propellers.
+A new model named improved one-dimensional deep residual shrinkage network with a wide convolutional layer (1D-WIDRSN) was presented for UAV fault diagnosis \cite{yang2021intelligent}.
 Trained with real flight data, the classifier can perform accurate fault diagnosis on the test data collected from the same flights.
-Similarly, Park et al. \cite{park2022multiclass} proposed the stacked pruning sparse denoising auto-encoder for UAV fault diagnosis.
+Similarly, Park et al. \cite{park2022multiclass} proposed the stacked pruning sparse denoising auto-encoder to detect UAV fault.
 Due to the use of denoising auto-encoder, the classifier performed well in the noisy scenario.

-Instead of using the state information of the UAV as input, the audio signal received by an external microphone array can also be used for fault diagnosis task.
-Katta et al. \cite{katta2022real} adopted convolutional neural networks (CNNs) \cite{lecun1995convolutional} and transformer \cite{vaswani2017attention} encoders to classify the Mel-frequency cepstral coefficient (MFCC) features of audio signals into the fault type.
-However, all these approaches cannot avoid the use of broken drones for real-world data collection, which is dangerous due to the unexpected behavior of broken drones.
+Li et al. \cite{Li2022} utilized siamese neural network \cite{Taigman2014} to diagnose the fixed-wing UAV when only few training samples were avaliable.
+However, this method only showed advantage in limited training samples.
+When the size of the training samples increased, its performance was similar to that of the conventional classifier such as support vector machine \cite{Hearst1998}.